-The Affordable Care Act requires employer‐sponsored medical and dental costs to be reported on employee W‐2 forms.
-The following Q&A provides details on health care reporting and other tax-related benefits shown on the W-2.
-More detail about the W-2 is available on the UW Payroll Office Form W-2 Explanation website.
+The Federal Affordable Care Act (ACA) requires employer‐sponsored medical and dental costs to be reported on employee tax forms, namely the Internal Revenue Service (IRS) W‐2 and 1095 forms.
+The following information provides details on health care reporting and other tax-related benefits shown on these forms.

 1. Why do the amounts for employer-sponsored health care insurance shown in Employee Self-Service (ESS) and on my W-2 (box 12, code "DD") differ?